pawandeepthind/devtoolkit/README.md

 # What

 Dev machine for IBM CoC Integrated DevToolKit.
 This create CentOS 7 with pre-requisite software.
-System consist of two machines

-  * __manager__ - machine that will help in installing all the pre-requisites and commands.
   * __dev__     - machine that will host the actual toolkit.

 # How